Grief/joy circles

 Our willingness to process grief and loss has a direct connection to the ability to hold beauty and goodness and joy alongside of the difficult realities in life.

-So we are hosting the first workshop/mini-retreat to sit together as women, to share honestly, to honor our losses, to nourish our nervous systems, and look for joy, together.
+to share honestly, to honor our losses (whether personal, collective, or both), to nourish our nervous systems, and look for joy, together.

 Grief/joy circle